pingcap/tidb/CONTRIBUTING.md

 All set to contribute?
 You can start by finding an existing issue with the [help-wanted](https://github.com/pingcap/tidb/issues?q=is%3Aissue+is%3Aopen+label%3Astatus%2Fhelp-wanted) label in the tidb repository.
 These issues are well suited for new contributors.

-### Hacktoberfest

-TiDB is in Hacktoberfest 2020!
-[Hacktoberfest](https://hacktoberfest.digitalocean.com/) is a month-long celebration & challenge of open source projects organized by DigitalOcean, Intel, and DEV.
-Whether you are a seasoned contributor or looking for projects to contribute to for the first time, you’re welcome to participate.
-Open four or more high-quality pull requests between **October 1 and 31** to any public repositories to get a limited edition Hacktoberfest T-shirt!

-To participate, sign up for Hacktoberfest using your GitHub, and pick up the following issues specially tailored for you:

-<-TO BE UPDATED with ISSUE LINKS-->

 ## Before you open your PR